Loki-Astari/geeky-nextjs/content/posts/NisseV1.md

     buffer.resize(currentSize + amountRead);}
 ```

 I want to emphasize that I have done the bare minimum in error checking here.
 This is adequate for a simple demo program but insufficient for production code.
-The problem is that error codes are not entirely consistent across ‘*nix’ variants and differ significantly from Windows systems.
+The problem is that error codes are not entirely consistent across ‘＊nix’ variants and differ significantly from Windows systems.
 I will discuss this in the next article.

 ## Next Step

-Address inconsistencies between ‘*nix’ and `Windows` platforms to enhance readability.
+Address inconsistencies between ‘＊nix’ and `Windows` platforms to enhance readability.